Get ready to add this delicious ginger lemon & honey tea drink to your morning self-care rituals.

 It’s one of the safest ways to sweeten your detox tea.
 Alternatively, molasses has a similar and vegan reaction with a pH of 5.5, nevertheless, molasses do spoil.

-Our ginger lemon honey tea detox is delicious, cleansing, warming, and satisfying.
+Our ginger lemon & honey tea is delicious, cleansing, warming, and satisfying.
 It’s a fantastic way to soothe your system and give it a break for highly processed, sugary, salty, or fatty foods - hello last night’s pizza.

 It’s really just a way to help your body do what it does best - take care of you.
 However, we understand that having detox tea over and over can get a little boring, so feel free to mix it up with other infusions that have similar ingredients and different concoctions.